Kalamazoo, Michigan: Sports

-Local media
+In 2022-2023 The Kalamazoo Galaxy, a basketball team in The Basketball League (TBL) played at Wings Event Center.

+Media

 Newspapers

-Kalamazoo is served by one daily newspaper, the Kalamazoo Gazette, which now prints three editions weekly as of early 2012.
+Kalamazoo is served by one daily newspaper, the Kalamazoo Gazette, which now prints seven and delivers two editions weekly.
 Business Review Western Michigan, a business-to-business publication headquartered in Kalamazoo, covering Western Michigan news, was rolled into MLive online coverage in late 2012.
 The ultimate parent company of both the Gazette and Business Review are Advance Publications, Inc.

 Television

-WWMT, West Michigan's CBS / CW affiliate, is licensed and operates out of Kalamazoo but serves the entire West Michigan region.
+WWMT, West Michigan's CBS affiliate, is licensed and operates out of Kalamazoo, but serves the entire West Michigan region.
 The station was originally owned and operated by famous broadcasting pioneer (and former Detroit Tigers owner) John Fetzer, as "WKZO-TV".
 Along with television, Fetzer introduced Kalamazoo to radio in 1931, when AM 590 WKZO signed on the air.
 Fetzer also created Kalamazoo's first cable television system, then known as Fetzer Cablevision; it is a predecessor of Kalamazoo's current cable franchise, Charter Communications.

-Public Media Network, located in downtown Kalamazoo, hosts media outlets including Charter cable channels 187-191 where daily public access programs are produced and aired to the public.
+Public Media Network, located in downtown Kalamazoo, hosts media outlets, including Charter cable channels 187-191 where daily public access programs are produced and aired to the public.

 Kalamazoo is part of the West Michigan television market, which also includes Grand Rapids and Battle Creek.
 Most channels that serve the entire market are receivable in Kalamazoo, including WWMT, WOOD-TV (NBC), WXMI (Fox), WZPX (Ion) and WLLA (religious).
 Some channels based in the northern part of the market reach Kalamazoo through a satellite or translator, such as WTLJ Muskegon (religious, through W26BX), WGVU-TV Grand Rapids (PBS, through WGVK), and WXSP-CD Grand Rapids (MyNetworkTV, through WOKZ-CA).
-WOTV in Battle Creek broadcasts ABC programming for the southern part of the market, including Kalamazoo.
+WOTV in Battle Creek broadcasts ABC and CW programming for the southern part of the market, including Kalamazoo.
 Charter offers all West Michigan channels on its system to Kalamazoo subscribers, including WZZM, the ABC affiliate for Grand Rapids and the northern part of the market.